BlitzKraft/saythanks.io/README.md

 **NOTICE**: This project is in development, and your contributions are welcome!

-## Spreading Thankfulness in Open Source
+## Spreading Thankfulness in Open Source™

 ***saythanks.io*** will provide a button/link for use by open source projects, to encourage users to send a simple *thank you* note to the creator (or creators)